Table of Contents

 We are trying to provide a gross outlook over the combined prices of root canals and crowns.
 But remember, the prices might change from place to place and from one dental office to another.

-The cost of the combo treatment (Root canal & crown) will be a lot cheaper when you prefer a metal crown.
+The cost of the combo treatment (Root canal & crown) will be a lot cheaper if you prefer a metal crown.
 Usually, the cost ranges between $1000 to $2000.

 The cost of both treatments would be ranging between $1000 to $3000 when you choose PFMs with a root canal.
 It is the ideal and economical treatment option available.